Welcome to Year 1/2DM!

-To begin our English topic this half-term, we are going to be reading 'The Lighthouse Keepers Lunch'.
+To begin our English topic this half-term, we are going to be reading a range of traditional tales.
 During this unit we will be learning more key skills to apply in our writing to make our stories even better.
-We will be learning to use a range of conjunctions (and, so, but, because, if, when, however) as well as using some adjectives to describe the characters and setting to make our writing more interesting.
+We will be learning to use a range of conjunctions (and, so, but, because, if, when, however) as well as using some expanded noun phrases to describe the characters and setting to make our writing more interesting.
 We will also be looking at including suffixes in our writing such as 'ed','ly','ful','ness', 'less' and 'ment' and remembering to use ? and ! for different sentence types.

-We will start to become more independent when applying new key skills in our writing this half term by using our steps to success ladders and our success criteria's.
-During this unit we will be learning to write a set of instructions, a diary entry and a non chronological report.
+We have started to become more independent when applying new key skills in our writing this half term by using our steps to success ladders and our success criteria's.
+During this unit we will be learning to write a character description, rewrite a story changing some key characters and a diary entry.

 Please remember to complete your phonics home learning sheet that is sent out every Friday by your phonics teacher

 Please log on to fast phonics to carry out your home learning to revise your weekly sounds by clicking here.
 Your child's ebook will be uploaded every Friday and their reading for pleasure book will also be changed on a Friday morning in school.

 This half term in religion we will be focusing on the topic 'New Beginnings'.
 We will learn that everyday brings us new beginnings and that God is present for them all.
 We will discuss how we feel during new beginnings and what they teach us.
 We will be visiting the school chapel once a week to carry out our collective worship where the children will take it in turns to lead.

 This half term you will need to come into school wearing your PE kit on PE days which are a Monday and a Friday.
 In PE you will be practicing your basic ball skills with Mr Berry outside and gymnastics skills in the hall.